bradens17/bradens17.github.io/_projects/2022-04-00-Study-Robot-Companion.md

   <em> <a href="https://unsplash.com/" target="_blank"></a></em>
 </div>

-We ended up redesigning to make the bottom section much more open as shown below.
-This allowed for our wires not to get caught on eachother and was much easier to assemble but still met all the requirements we wanted.
-We used purchased electrical tape to cover any exposed wires this time.
+In the image to the right, you can observe the slew bearing that I meticulously designed and 3D printed.
+By purchasing a pack of small steel balls and 3D printing the remaining four sections, I successfully assembled my personalized slew bearing for a mere $25.
+This stands in stark contrast to the exorbitant cost of over $1000 for a similar-sized engineered steel bearing.

+Upon reflection, we decided to refine the design by significantly increasing the openness of the bottom section, as illustrated below.
+This modification not only prevented our wires from getting entangled but also simplified the assembly process, meeting all our specified requirements.
+To secure and protect the exposed wires, we opted for purchased electrical tape in this iteration.

 <div class="gallery-box">
   <div class="gallery">